 Te Huarere Taikaha Severe Weather

-The Wellington Region often experiences severe weather events such as severe winds, heavy rain, thunderstorms, heavy swells, and road snowfall on the Remutaka Hill.
+The Wellington Region often experiences severe weather events such as strong winds, heavy rain, thunderstorms, heavy swells, and road snowfall on the Remutaka Hill.
 These events have the potential to cause significant damage and disruption.
 Heavy rain can cause river levels to rise, which can result in flooding

 Severe weather watches and warnings are issued by www.metservice.com